|Copa America 2011|

 Acosta made 34 appearances for the senior Venezuela national football team from 1979 to 1989, including participation at the 1979 Copa América, 1983 Copa América, 1987 Copa América and 1989 Copa América.
 He also competed at the 1980 Summer Olympics in Moscow.
 Acosta played for Deportivo Galicia, C.S.
 Marítimo de Venezuela and Caracas F.C.

 Elie was born in Port-au-Prince, Haiti.
 He started professionally with Deportivo Galicia before moving to Deportivo Italia in 1970.
-In 1972, He became the first Venezuelan player to play abroad.
-He first played for José Gálvez FBC and then, joined Alianza Lima in 1973.
+In 1972, He became the first Venezuelan player to play abroad when he left for Peru.
+He first played for José Gálvez FBC in 1972. and then, joined Alianza Lima in 1973.
 He later played for Tiquire-Canaria, Portuguesa Fútbol Club and Universidad de Los Andes.
-He earned 20 caps.
+He earned 20 caps between 1964 and 1977.

 CB: Oswaldo Vizcarrondo

 At the time of writing, Oswaldo Vizcarrondo has over 80 caps.
 He was a member of the 2010 Copa Team that came 4th.
 For domestic football, he started with Caracas FC.
 He played for Olimpia in Paraguay and America in Mexico before heading to play in France with Nantes and now with Troyes.